Meatless breakfast on Good Friday

 Every TV show, media article, TV documentary, Couchsurfing's own advertisement only presents how much fun it is for a traveller to surf a couch for free.
 If the media could emphasise more on the hosting part, a lot of hosts will be more inclined to join Couchsurfing for a longer period.
 Articles in magazines and newspapers, TV programs and even talkshows about the hosting aspect of couchsurfing will make the Couchsurfing idea much more attractive for those people who would like to enjoy hosting.

-There are many advantages of hosting over surfing
+The many advantages of hosting over surfing

 1. You can stay in the comfort of your own home and social environment while the world comes to you and open your eyes